mimelator/wavelength-cozy-game-sdk/docs/testing/quick-start-non-technical.md

-# 🌟 VIBE Coding: Your First AI-Created Game in 30 Minutes!
+# 🌟 VIBE Coding: Your First Game in 30 Minutes!

 **Welcome!
-You're about to create your very own video game using just natural language and AI.
+You're about to create your very own video game.
 No programming experience needed!**

 ---